Felix-Kariuki/login-validation-form/README.md

 # login-validation-form
-its a simple login validation form in javascript
+its a simple registration validation form in javascript